AhnafAbedSayor/Football-Data-Fetching-Cleaning-and-EDA/README.md

 -  Explained approach in a short demo video
 -  Organized code and files into required folders

  📽️ Demo Video

 [🔗 Link to video demo](https://your-video-link.com)

----

-> Made for internship assignment at Spectrum, July 2025